scylladb/scylladb/docs/operating-scylla/procedures/backup-restore/backup.rst

 .. note::

-   Make sure to delete unnecessary incremental backups.
-Scylla does not do this automatically.
+   | Make sure to delete unnecessary incremental backups files after copying them to external storage.
+   | Scylla does not do this automatically!

 **Procedure**